 What it does teach is this.
 Noah and his family were saved through water.
 What does that mean?
 They were transported by means of water from a world of sin to a cleansed environment.
 Our salvation is the anti-type (“like-figure” — Greek:

 antitupos) of that.
 The anti-type refers to the reality that the figure represents.
-By baptism we are conveyed from the state of guilt to the state of redemption.
-Robert Stein, Baptist scholar, has recently acknowledged:
+By baptism, we are conveyed from the state of guilt to the state of redemption.
+Robert Stein, a Baptist scholar, has recently acknowledged:

 “At times salvation is said to come about through baptism.
 Here once again we can mention 1 Peter 3:21, where baptism is clearly said to save.
 The only way that we can separate baptism from salvation in this statement is by attributing to the word baptism a meaning different from which it usually bears” (335).

 Elsewhere Dr. Stein declares that any attempt to spiritualize the water of 1 Peter 3:21 “drowns in the flood waters mentioned in verse 20!”
 (330).

 Another twist to the foregoing error is the charge that baptism is excluded from the plan of redemption because it is a “work.”
 And since no one is saved by “works” (Eph.
 2:9), baptism cannot be a part of our salvation.

 First, baptism is a divine command (Acts 10:48) given by the Lord.
 To classify it as a work of human merit disdained in Ephesians 2:9 is a gross form of wickedness.

 Second, if baptism is a work of human merit, then those who receive it, believing that it is “for the remission of sins,” have trusted in the wrong Savior and thus remain lost.
 No one can therefore patronizingly say: “We believe you are wrong on baptism, but we still accept you as a brother in Christ.”
 That is nonsense.